SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 The fabrication was done, the hardware was installed and the panels produced power again.
 And none too soon because another hail storm was only hours away.
 Time to get off the boat.
 I'm happy to report that the protective Lexan covers stand up to the hail.
 The covers can be pushed into the corner posts and popped into place under the center cap by flexing the Lexan up.
 Removal is just as easy.
 This makes it quick and easy to clean a panel.
 As previously tested, there is no loss of charge current due to the transparency of the Lexan.
 The Lexan covered solar panels operate at the same temperature as if they were fully exposed.
 TOP

 There are times when more power is needed to do major surgery on a boat.
-I was in that situation in when Panache was secured in a new slip that was conveniently close to my truck for tools and parts.
+I was in that situation when Panache was secured in a new slip that was conveniently close to my truck for tools and parts.
 I was not going to pass this up.
 The previous owner installed a thru-hole in the aft end of the cockpit foot well.
 It wasn't being used so I extended a third charge cable through it with enough slack to position a panel anywhere in the cockpit.
 I learned a lot about solar charging by living onboard that week.
 When not needed, I simply pushed the cable back in the hole where the excess lay loose under the cockpit.
 The hole was then sealed with a bit of neoprene rubber.

-TEMPORARY RIGID SOLAR PANEL (Panache version 5, 2020)
+TEMPORARY RIGID SOLAR PANEL (Panache version 6, 2024)

 The dimensions of the none-slip area on the sliding hatch is (31x25)" which is perfect to install a couple of (15x24.5)" panels, covering ~90% of the hatch.
 So during the winter of 2021 I installed a couple of Go Power!
 Flex-35 monocrystalline flexible panels equipped with bypass diodes (phew) to maximize efficiency.
 It was impractical to make the panels removable for stepping the mast so instead I fashioned a sheet of 1/8" thick plywood to cover them.
 Its the simpler solution and cheap insurance.
 I hate when things get thumped for a minor foot slip.